HackSocNotts/hacksocnotts.github.io/src/_events/2020-agm/description.md

 Note that nominations and amendment submissions will close at 23:59 on Sunday, March 22nd.
 No further amendments or nominations will be accepted after this point.

-Additionally, to vote or nominate yourself, you must have held a valid HackSoc membership prior to 12:00 GMT on Monday March 2nd.
+Additionally, to vote or nominate yourself, you must have held a valid HackSoc membership prior to 2020-03-02 16:34 GMT

 ## Agenda